Owlmetry

 • Leave empty for local development where everything runs on localhost.

 The auth cookie is always httpOnly, sameSite: lax, and secure in production (NODE_ENV=production).
-It expires after 7 days, matching the JWT expiry.
+Its maxAge is set to 10 years so dashboard sessions don't expire — the JWT itself has no expiry claim.

 Database size management